nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 The date when the authorisation under this plan ends.

-Where the medication/medical device plan is still active, set to null.
+Where the medication/medical device plan status is active, set to null.

-Where the medication/medical device plan has ended use one of the following dates in order of descending preference:
+Otherwise, use one of the following dates in order of descending preference:
 *	the end date recorded in the patient record
-*	the end date of the final issue under the medication/medical device plan
+*	the end date of the final issue under the medication/medical device plan.
+This is the start date of the final issue plus the expected supply duration.
 *	the date the plan was updated to ended
 *	the Period.start date
     * this option should only occur where data has been lost (for example, during the record transfer between two systems) and is used to ensure that an ended plan will always have an end date

 ### dateAsserted ###